Open system approach to the internal dynamics of a model multilevel molecule

-The term $H_1$ mimics the constant interaction between the ground states of different parity, while the superoperator $\mathcal{L}_c$, related to the action of each collision, reads as follows:

-The structure of the interaction Hamiltonian $V$ recovers the assumption that the collisions provoke transitions between "nearest neighbor" energy levels of the same parity.
-In the Poisson case, the distribution of\ collision times and the corresponding memory kernel, respectively, read

-and the Lindblad structure \cite{lindblad,GKS} of Eq. (\ref{MastEqPoisson}) is recovered from Eq. (\ref{GenMastEQ}).
+\author{F. Giraldi \\{ \it Quantum Research Group, School of Chemistry and Physics, University of KwaZulu-Natal \\ and National Institute for Theoretical Physics (NITheP), KwaZulu-Natal, Westville Campus, Durban, South Africa \\ Gruppo Nazionale per la Fisica Matematica, GNFM-INdAM, Via Madonna del Piano 10,I-50019 Sesto Fiorentino (FI), Italy\\ \& giraldi@ukzn.ac.za,figli@libero.it}\ and the Gorini-Kossakowski-Sudarshan-Lindblad form of Eq. (\ref{MastEqPoisson}) is recovered from Eq. (\ref{GenMastEQ}).
 The master equation (\ref{GenMastEQ}) describes the dynamics of the multilevel molecule undergoing the collision interactions (\ref{Lf}) with a generic distribution of the collision times, provided that $\mathcal{L}_0=\mathcal{L}_f$ and $\mathcal{L}_I=\mathcal{L}_c$.
-This way, the following non-Markovian master equation is obtained:
+In this way, the following convoluted structure master equation is obtained:

-Let $\tau_{0} $ be the characteristic time of the Poisson distribution of collision times and $\Delta E$ be the smallest energy difference between every couple of $L$ and $R$ states, the ground states are excluded.
-The following estimates: $\Delta E/\hbar\simeq 10^{-9} s$, $\Omega\simeq 1 kHz$ and $\tau_0\simeq 1 \mu s$, justify the assumption that all the level pairs are far from resonance condition.
-We also assume that the investigated physical conditions fulfill the constraint
+The study of the above equation requires a preliminary analysis of the values of the parameters involved.
+Let $\Delta E$ be the smallest energy difference between every couple of $L$ and $R$ states, the ground states being excluded.
+The estimates $\Delta E/\hbar\simeq 10^{-9} s$, $\Omega\simeq 1 kHz$ and $\tau_0\simeq 1 \mu s$ justify the assumption that all the level pairs are far from resonance condition,

-holding true for every characteristic time $\tau_{\Phi}$ of each distributions of collision times that we are going to consider, $\Phi(t)$ being the corresponding memory kernel.
-As pointed out in Ref. \cite{Zeno0}, the inequality (\ref{NH}), reveals the existence of a "fast" dynamics giving a vanishing average contribution over long time scales, this issue is discussed in details in Appendix \ref{A}, where the master equation (\ref{GenMastEq}) is studied.
+for every characteristic time $\tau_{\Phi}$ of the analyzed distributions of collision times, $\Phi(t)$ being the corresponding memory kernel.
+As pointed out in Ref. \cite{Zeno0}, the inequality (\ref{NH}) reveals the existence of a "fast" dynamics giving a vanishing average contribution over long time scales.
+For a Poisson distribution of collision times, the dynamics of the populations of the energy levels plus the term mimicking the coherence between the ground states, is decoupled from the dynamics of the remaining coherence terms, evolving over different time scales.
+The same behavior appears for a general distribution of collision times, described by the equations built up in Appendix \ref{A} and recovered in Appendix \ref{SAT} through an adiabatic theorem \cite{AT}.